Parent of Burger King, Tim Hortons to curb antibiotics in chicken

 "This is great news for modern medicine and for long-term shareholder value," said Austin Wilson, Environmental Health Program Manager at As You Sow.

-McDonald's Corp (MCD.N), Wendy's Co (WEN.O), KFC (YUM.N) and Chick-fil-A are among the companies that have made commitments to reduce the use of antibiotics in the poultry they buy.
+McDonald's Corp, Wendy's Co, KFC and Chick-fil-A are among the other companies that have made commitments to reduce the use of antibiotics in the poultry they buy.
+(Reporting by Lisa Baertlein in Los Angeles; Editing by Phil Berlowitz)

-Activists on Thursday also stepped up pressure on Sanderson Farms Inc (SAFM.O), the only major supplier that has not committed to limit use of medically important antibiotics in its chicken production.

-The Organic Consumers Association and other groups sued Sanderson in federal court in Northern California over its claim that its chicken products are "100 percent natural."